Bats and rabies FAQ's

 What do I do if I find a dead bat?

-If you find a dead bat please call the BCT Helpline on 0345 1300 228.
-We can then send you postage-paid packaging so that you can send the dead bat to the Animal & Plant Health Agency for passive surveillance testing to check for the rabies virus (please note that during the COVID-19 pandemic there are restrictions on when packs will be sent out).
+If you find a dead bat please complete the online form to request postage-paid packaging so that you can send the dead bat to the Animal & Plant Health Agency for passive surveillance testing to check for the rabies virus.
+If you have any questions or concerns please call the National Bat Helpline on 0345 1300 228.

 Can people catch rabies from bats?

-The risk of catching the virus from a bat in the UK is extremely small, for several reasons:
+The risk of catching the virus from a bat in the UK is very small, for several reasons:

 - Human contact with bats is very rare, even when they share the same buildings.

-- EBLV is transmitted by the bite of an infectious bat or by its saliva entering a wound or mucous membrane.
+- EBLV are transmitted by the bite of an infectious bat or by its saliva entering a wound or mucous membrane.
 There is therefore no risk to you if you do not approach or handle a bat.
 This means that there is no need to be concerned if you have bats roosting in your property or flying in your garden.

 - Bats are not aggressive, although like any wild animal, they may bite to defend themselves if handled.
 A bat that appears to be baring its teeth is actually 'scanning' you with its unique method of echolocation - building up a picture of its environment by using a type of sonar, which is mostly inaudible to humans.

 - There is an effective post-exposure treatment available from GPs for those exposed to EBLV; this must be administered as soon as possible after exposure.

-Sadly, in 2002 a batworker from Scotland died from EBLV, which is why BCT takes a precautionary approach and advises that anyone who is bitten by a bat obtains advice from his/her GP.
+Sadly, in 2002 a bat worker from Scotland died from rabies caused by EBLV, which is why BCT takes a precautionary approach and advises that anyone who is bitten by a bat obtains advice from his/her GP as soon as possible.

 What should I do if I am bitten by a bat?